exercism/rust/exercises/concept/csv-builder/.docs/instructions.md

 let mut builder = CsvRecordBuilder::new();
 ```

-## 2. Add individual fields to the record.
+## 2. Add individual fields to the record

 You'll need to implement the `add` method to append fields to your record builder.
 `add` takes immutable string slices, `&str`, as the argument.